Black hole thermodynamics: History

-The laws of black hole mechanics
+Laws of black hole mechanics

 The four laws of black hole mechanics are physical properties that black holes are believed to satisfy.
 The laws, analogous to the laws of thermodynamics, were discovered by Jacob Bekenstein, Brandon Carter, and James Bardeen.
 Further considerations were made by Stephen Hawking.

 Statement of the laws

 The laws of black hole mechanics are expressed in geometrized units.

-The zeroth law
+Zeroth law

 The horizon has constant surface gravity for a stationary black hole.